College of Southern Maryland

 Music Student Honors Recitals

 Each semester, CSM’s private instructors in music select their best student musicians to perform in a public recital.
 Any students taking private lessons for credit who have been approved by their instructors are eligible to perform.
 These recitals feature a variety of styles from classical instrumental and vocal solos to contemporary vocal and guitar performances and represent the highest level of musicianship in the respective studios.
-The recitals take place during CSM’s afternoon activity period in the La Plata Campus Theatre.
+The recitals take place during CSM’s afternoon activity period in the Fine Arts Center Theatre.

 Southern Mix, directed by Paul Douglass, is a men’s barbershop chorus which rehearses and performs on CSM’s La Plata Campus.
 Membership is open to community members from throughout Southern Maryland and music majors studying for credit.
-Southern Mix will be sporting the comical side of the winter holiday season with a show of “Harmonic Schtick.”
-The group will venture into the world of the 1950s and 1960s doo-wop sound for its spring extravaganza on March 15.
-Along with guest quartets from around the region, Southern Mix will help you relive the musical memories of The Coasters, The Searchers, Elvis Presley, The Platters, and more.
 In addition to the three campus concerts, CSM’s barbershop group performs off-campus at local events such as county fairs, church functions, and regional competitions.